You are currently viewing 30 Useful Yosemite Tips for Visiting the Park

 My visit to Yosemite started with a stay in Fresno the night before our Yosemite reservation.
 The next morning, we were at our first stop inside Yosemite by 9:00 am.
 Otherwise, I might not have reached the south entrance until closer to 1:00 pm.
 By staying near the entrance the night before, I was able to see more of the Park’s highlights.

 2. Do book a stay inside Yosemite National Park, if possible, to maximize your experience.
-While staying outside Yosemite is a possibility; it’s not the best option.
+While staying outside Yosemite is a possibility, it’s not the best option.
 After all, you are there to immerse yourself in the Park.

 3. Don’t plan on using your cell phone while visiting Yosemite.
-Unfortunately, or depending on your perspective, fortunately, cell service and WiFi are spotty, at best.
+Unfortunately, or depending on your perspective, fortunately, cell service and WiFi are spotty at best.

 4. Do print a hard copy of your reservation (day park pass or accommodation) to show the gate agent.
 Don’t rely on your cell phone to access your reservation.